Professors Carr (Chair), Brand, Burleigh, Rich, Thomas

 The department’s major programs are designed to develop a broad intellectual grounding in the traditions of the visual arts through an understanding of studio and art history, coupled with knowledge from other disciplines.
 Students learn to discriminate between the processes of production, interpretation, and evaluation and to think creatively about all aspects of artistic problem solving.
 Through the examination and creation of original works of art, students learn to contextualize works of art and understand the relationship between praxis, theory, and history.

-Courses in Studio Art, Art & Technology, and Art History are offered to meet the needs of majors and minors as well as students taking art courses as electives in the Humanities.
+Courses in Studio Art, Art, Science, and Innovation, and Art History are offered to meet the needs of majors and minors as well as students taking art courses as electives in the Humanities.
 Our curriculum is designed to be hierarchical in structure.
-Studio Art and Art & Technology have breadth in their foundation courses and depth in their media focus requirement, and the programs lead students to accept increasing responsibility for the concepts, imagery and media with which they work.
+Studio Art and Art, Science, and Innovation have breadth in their foundation courses and depth in their media focus requirement, and the programs lead students to accept increasing responsibility for the concepts, imagery and media with which they work.
 Through courses such as the Junior Seminar, Advanced Studio Projects, and the Senior Comp, students learn to write about, speak about, research, produce, exhibit, and document their work.

 Students in art history take courses ranging from surveys to specialized courses in historical eras and seminars on methodology.
 They acquire a knowledge of formal and conceptual analyses of the art object, learn to apply the research principles and critical methodologies of the discipline to specific areas of historical study, and investigate the cultural contexts of world art throughout history.